globalizejs/globalize/README.md

 you'll get consistent results across browsers and the server.
 Globalize is systematically tested against desktop and mobile browsers and Node.js.

-- Gets consistent results across different browsers.
-Gets consistent results between browsers and the server.
-- Uses multiple locales simultaneously.

-- Gets consistent results across different browsers.
-Gets consistent results between browsers and the server.
-- Uses multiple locales simultaneously.

-Globalize follows the Unicode Technical Standard #35 (UTS#35) and uses the Unicode Consortium's Common Locale Data Repository (CLDR), the largest and most extensive standard repository of locale data available.
-CLDR is constantly updated and is used by many large applications and operating systems, so you'll always have access to the most accurate and up-to-date locale data.

-No locale data is hard-coded into Globalize.

-Users are empowered to load locale data

-  .
-So, use up-to-date CLDR as soon as it's released, without waiting for any pipeline on our side.

-Design Goals.

 For alternative libraries and more, check out this [JavaScript globalization overview](http://rxaviers.github.io/javascript-globalization/).